fisherro/mal/impls/cpprlf/recursive-variants.md

 a better option than `std::unique_ptr` in order to (mostly) transparently preserve value semantics.

+P3019 proposed both std::polymorphic and std::indirect.
+This made it into C++26.

 In a case like `vector`, the contained objects will already be dynamically allocated, so the wrapper (`bar`) can contain object directly.